awsdocs/aws-config-developer-guide/doc_source/s3-account-level-public-access-blocks.md

 **Trigger type:** Configuration changes

+**Note**
+This rule is only triggered by configuration changes for the specific region where the S3 endpoint is located\.
+In all other regions, the rule is checked periodically\.
+If a change was made in another region, there could be a delay before the rule returns NON\_COMPLIANT\.

 **AWS Region:** All supported AWS Regions except Middle East \(Bahrain\), Africa \(Cape Town\) and Europe \(Milan\)

 **Parameters:**